sepiariver/fulltextsearch/core/components/fulltextsearch/docs/readme.txt

 **IMPORTANT:** currently the Plugin will only ever index a Resource if it is:
 - published and not deleted, because why give users search results for content they can't access?
-- cacheable, to avoid indexing content that is meant to be dynamic or worse, private to specific sessions
+- cacheable, to avoid indexing content that is meant to be dynamic or worse, private to specific sessions.
+On the event `OnBeforeSaveWebPageCache`, the `$modx->resource->_output` may contain uncacheable MODX tags.
+It's expected that these will show up in the index content and _not_ be populated with values.
+This is similar to the behaviour of StatCache, Jason Coward's fast and awesome caching plugin.
 - searchable, to provide CMS users discretion to exclude a Resource from the index

 When a Resource is deleted, unpublished, or saved, the Plugin will check these properties and behave accordingly.